joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Deploy the {{site.data.keyword.blockchainfull_notm}} Platform console
 {: #deploy-k8-console}

 When the operator is running on your namespace, you can apply a custom resource to start the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster.
 You can then access the console from your browser.
-Note that you can deploy only one console per Kubeernetes namespace.
+Note that you can deploy only one console per Kubernetes namespace.

 Save the custom resource definition below as `ibp-console.yaml` on your local system.
 If you changed the name of the entitlement key secret, then you need to edit the field of `name: docker-key-secret`.